antonio24073/caprover-cli-php-simple-deploy/README.md

-# Caprover Simple PHP Deploy
+# Caprover Cli Simple PHP Deploy

 ### Instructions to deploy this simple application at localhost: